 Where Open School courses fit in

 The Open School fits in at year 5 for most children.
-Whilst it is possible for younger children to attempt our questions, we must stress that the level is quite difficult on most our papers and children too young will become frustrated.
-We have plans for a preparation course that will lead up to the level we expect to see in our 11+ courses.
+Whilst it is possible for younger children to attempt our papers, we must stress that the level is quite difficult and children who are too young may become frustrated.

 For more information see our 11+ Exam FAQs.